-It is available for visitors to walk through for the first time starting July 17 when Hagen History Center reopens.
+It is available for visitors to walk through for the first time.
 The world-famous architect’s office is housed in a new, specially designed building at 356 W. Sixth St.

 The office came to Erie through the generosity of Hagen History Center benefactor Thomas B. Hagen, who purchased the office from Jim Sandoro, owner of the Buffalo Transportation Pierce Arrow Museum.

 The office will be added to the list of public Wright sites around the world after it opens.
 Erie’s Jeff Kidder, of Kidder Architects, and Mike Jefferys, of Kidder Jefferys Construction LLC, handled curation and installation.

 The field office where Frank Lloyd Wright worked with his associate Aaron Green was originally located on the second floor of a four-story building at 319 Grant St. and Wright used it for the numerous Frank Lloyd Wright projects in northern California, culminating in the Marin County Civic Center, Wright’s largest commission and only public building at that time.

 The office opened in 1951 and Wright used it until his death in 1959.
 Aaron Green continued to use the space for his own office and as headquarters for the Frank Lloyd Wright Foundation through 1988.
 At that time, it was disassembled and sold to a collector.
 It later spent years in the Heinz Architectural Center at the Carnegie Museum of Art in Pittsburgh before finding a home here.
 There it was behind glass, but now you can walk through it, in Wright’s footsteps.